JohnBolger/FFMR/README.md

 3. Find out if using FFMR to forecast outcomes is better than choosing outcomes at random (and by how much).
 (Brier skill score)

 ## Data Collection:
-I used the [sleeper wrapper package](https://github.com/dtsong/sleeper-api-wrapper) to retrive data from sleeper's API.
+I used the [sleeper wrapper package](https://github.com/dtsong/sleeper-api-wrapper) to retrieve  data from sleeper's API.

 ## Equations:
 Elo vs opponent: